NEAR HANKSVILLE, UT

 In my opinion, Utah is the most geologically diverse and photographically fertile states in America - with an endless surprise of landscapes, topography, mesa, buttes forest, deserts and vistas.
 Factory Butte is just such a surprise.

 Sandwiched between Capital Reef, Canyonlands and Escalante sets the Factory Butte which is an oddly placed butte in the middle of a lifeless and barren badlands.

 The Factory Butte rises about 900ft from the desert floor with mesmerizing ripples and distinctive veins of rock.
-I had been to the area around Factory Butte but never could find an image I liked.
-Not until I was setting around a campfire after a long day of scouting.
-The image above is just simply looking directly at the Factory Butte.
-It was taken in the blue hour before sunrise.
+I had been to the area around Factory Butte several times before, but never could find an image I liked.
+Not until I was setting up camp after a long day of scouting.
+The above image was taken before sunrise from a campsite near the Factory Butte.

 Trail Difficulty (2 out of 5)